ShubhamKJha/docs.influxdata.com/content/telegraf/v1.15/_index.md

 It compiles into a single binary with no external dependencies.
 * Minimal memory footprint.
 * Plugin system allows new inputs and outputs to be easily added.
-* A wide number of plugins for many popular services already exist for well known services and APIs.
+* A wide number of plugins already exist for well known services and APIs.